shuber/proxy/README.markdown

 	http://clientdomain.com/neworders

 All the client has to do is proxy /neworders to http://client.example.com/orders and this plugin will automatically detect the forwarded request uri and set the relative url root for your application accordingly.
-Now whenever url_for is used, it will correctly use /neworders as the relative url root instead of /orders.
+Now whenever urls are generated, they will correctly use /neworders as the relative url root instead of /orders.

 Note: this plugin looks for a request header called 'HTTP\_X\_FORWARDED_URI' to detect the relative root url by default, but this can be overwritten like so: